-I have worked in politics for many years and am a former Labour Councillor in Lambeth.
-In my spare time I perform with The City Academy Singers.
-I also enjoy golf and swimming.
+Daniel has worked in politics for many years and is a former Labour Councillor in Lambeth.
+In his spare time Daniel performs with The City Academy Singers.
+He also enjoys golf and swimming.

 The Government has announced its plans to abolish the Section 21 eviction process otherwise known as the ‘no fault eviction’.
 This poses the obvious question of whether in fact, Housing law is moving towards a more tenant friendly approach and whether this will be the potential solution for the leading cause of homelessness in England.